UA-Carpentries-Workshops/2019-October-Resources/r_tutorials/R exercises.md

 </details>

 #### Alternative Challenge
-#### Make a ggplot of the lifeExp vs year for the countries with a higher than average life expectancy
+#### Make a ggplot scatterplot of the lifeExp vs GDPperCap for the countries whose average life expectancy is lower than average.
+Color the graph by continent.
 <details>
   <summary>Solution</summary>
   <p>